 |View from destroyer Kelvin, 24 August 1940. © IWM (A 240).|

 Applied Science: Oxford University scientists publish an article in The Lancet about penicillin which is considered one of the most revolutionary in medical history.
-This, in fact, may be the day's most farthest-reaching event.
-The study authors are Howard Florey, Ernst Chain and Norman Heatley.
+This, in fact, might be the day's most farthest-reaching event.
+The study authors are Howard Florey, Ernst Chain, and Norman Heatley.

 Hungarian/Romanian Relations: Border negotiations fail.

 US Military: Former minesweeper USS Peacock collides with Norwegian freighter Hindanger off of Columbia and sinks.
 Hindanger has been operating in the Caribbean since the German invasion.
 The Peacock has been operating as a salvage tug under charter to the Shipping Board, but technically remains on the naval rolls.

 German Homefront: Paul Julius Gottlieb Nipkow, inventor of the "Nipkow Disk" and honorary president of the "television council" of the Reich Broadcasting Chamber, passes away at the age of 80.
 He is considered one of the giants in the development of television.

 |The Bismarck in Kiel Harbor.|

 August 1, 1940: Two RN Subs Lost

 August 4, 1940: Dueling Legends in the US